plantaseed/bambi/README.md

 # Setup
 ## Overview
-To get the system working you have to deploy and expose the Bambi manager to you development kluster.
+To get the system working you have to deploy and expose the Bambi manager to you development cluster.
 You also have to define a config describing your system and cluster.

 ## Manager.